 If you aren’t eating your way through this town you are missing out.

-Of course, I have lots of wonderful FOOD photos to share with you guys and I’m going to put together another article with The BEST Restaurants on Amelia Island in a few weeks.
+Of course, I have lots of wonderful FOOD photos to share with you guys!
+There were so many I put it in a separate post which you can read here.

 Other Amelia Island Activities

 We certainly couldn’t do EVERYTHING in a week but here are some fun adventures and things to do around Amelia Island FL that caught my eye.
 We’d love to try some of these on future trips.

 - Water Sports – Enjoy all sorts of water sports like renting a kayak, surfing, or even paddleboarding.

 - Amelia Island Horseback Riding – The area is known for its beach horseback riding which is a bucket list adventure for many!

 - Amelia Island State Park – In addition to Fort Clinch there are also several other well-loved state parks to explore.

 - Fernandina Beach Market Place – The area weekly farmer’s market in the historic district has vendors selling food and crafts.
 It’s held on the second and fourth Saturday of the month.

 - Boating & Fishing – The ocean and intercoastal waterways make boating and fishing a perfect pastime on Amelia Island.

 Where is Amelia Island?